 The “unique” couch you inherited

-Furniture can be expensive, and when you’re relative offered up their old couch for free, it was too good to pass up.
+Furniture can be expensive, and when your relative offered up their old couch for free, it was too good to pass up.
 The only problem: the couch is a total throwback to the 1970s, rainbow floral pattern and all.
 Instead of hiding the sofa with a mass of pillows and blankets, embrace the quirky colors and try and incorporate them into other elements throughout the room so it won’t stand out as much.
 It’ll be a conversation piece, if nothing else.

 The patterned floors in the bathroom